Package 'fanplot'

 data(cpi)

-The Split Normal Distribution (or 2 Piece Normal Distribution).
+The Split Normal Distribution (or Two-Piece Normal Distribution)

 Description

-Density, distribution function, quantile function and random generation for the split normal distribution with mode equal to mode, uncertainty indicator equal to sd and inverse skewness equal to skew.
+Density, distribution function, quantile function and random generation for the split normal distribution.

 Usage